 In 1993, Kurt began actively running in numerous marathons and ultra-distance events and in 1994 finished 6th at the Hardrock 100 Mile Trail Run and Leadville 100 Mile Trail Run in Colorado and the opportunity to run with the Tarahumara Indians.
 In 1995, he won the USA Track and Field National Championship by running 140 miles and in 1997 returned to the Leadville 100 Mile Trail Run, finishing second overall.

 In 2011, Kurt moved to Big Bear Lake, California, to serve as Superintendent of Schools and embraced the local athletic events such as snow-shoe racing, kayaking, trail running, and road biking.
 In 2013, he competed in the Hardrock 100 Mile Trail Run, Leadville 100 Mile Trail Run, and finished 7th overall as the oldest competitor in the Ultraman Triathlon.
-In 2015, Kurt was an All World Athlete, being ranked 1st in the world in his age group at the Ironman distance and won his age group at the North American Championship in Texas.
-In 2016, Kurt won his age group again at the North American Championship in Texas and is currently ranked first in his age group at the USA at the Ironman distance.
+In 2015, Kurt was an All World Athlete, was ranked 1st in the world in his age group at the Ironman distance and won his age group at the North American Championship in Texas.
+In 2016, Kurt won his age group again at the North American Championship in Texas and is was ranked first in his age group at the Ironman All World Athlete Ironman distance.